cbuchner1/ccminer/README.txt

-      --max-log-rate    Interval to reduce per gpu hashrate logs (default: 3) --pstate=0        will force the Geforce 9xx to run in P0 P-State --plimit=150W     set the gpu power limit, allow multiple values for N cards --tlimit=85       Set the gpu thermal limit (windows only) --keep-clocks     prevent reset clocks and/or power limit on exit --hide-diff       Hide submitted shares diff and net difficulty
+      --max-log-rate    Interval to reduce per gpu hashrate logs (default: 3) --pstate=0        will force the Geforce 9xx to run in P0 P-State --plimit=150W     set the gpu power limit, allow multiple values for N cards on windows this parameter use percentages (like OC tools) --tlimit=85       Set the gpu thermal limit (windows only) --keep-clocks     prevent reset clocks and/or power limit on exit --hide-diff       Hide submitted shares diff and net difficulty